Most baby showers offer some food. You will usually come up with a menu based on a couple of factors including:

 - Finger sandwiches (pimento, turkey, Benedictine, ham, chicken salad, etc.)

 - Cupcakes (these feel less formal but are enjoyable and portable)

 Sample Menu for a Dinner Baby Shower

-A dinner menu can be a bit more complicated, which is why it is one of the least popular times to throw a shower held in a home, with the exception of couples showers.
-Many times a dinner time baby shower is catered or held in a restaurant.
+A dinner menu can be a bit more complicated, which is why it is one of the least popular times to throw a shower held in a home, except couples showers.
+Many times a dinnertime baby shower is catered or held in a restaurant.
 If choosing to host it yourself, you will probably want a theme to your meal to help you select and minimize the type of foods offered.
 Examples include a BBQ, baked potato bar, Mexican, chili, burgers, etc. Although I'm also a big proponent of breakfast for dinner, that will depend on how formal you want your baby shower to be.

 If you had a BBQ based dinner, you might offer:

 - Multiple kinds of BBQ (chicken, pork, etc.)

 - Bread or buns to eat the BBQ

 - Cornbread muffins

 If you had a baked potato bar, it might include: